-Paragraph 69 Phase 2 compliance requires MCSO Supervisors' to regularly review collected data for the Deputies under his or her command on a monthly basis to determine whether there are warning signs or indicia of possible racial profiling, unlawful detentions and arrests, or improper enforcement of Immigration-Related Laws by a Deputy.
+Paragraph 69 Phase 2 compliance requires MCSO Supervisors to regularly review collected data for the Deputies under his or her command on a monthly basis to determine whether there are warning signs or indicators of possible racial profiling, unlawful detentions and arrests, or improper enforcement of Immigration-Related Laws by a Deputy.
 It also requires a Supervisor to report his or her conclusions based on these monthly reviews to a designated MCSO commander, as the Monitoring Team found.

-Furthermore, MCSO has promptly addressed any concerns that the Monitor may have expressed regarding MCSO's compliance under Paragraph 69, including continuously updating and improving methodologies to maintain and ensure compliance with this Paragraph.
-For instance, MCSO's Audit and Inspections Unit (AIU) continues to conduct its Bio Action Form Tracking Study Inspection to identify trends within AIU inspections on a semi-annual basis, and then recommends possible courses of action for specific supervisors, divisions, or MCSO as a whole.
-AIU recently resubmitted the methodology for the BAF Tracking Study Inspection during the Fourth Quarter of 2024, addressing previous monitor comments.
+Furthermore, MCSO promptly addressed any concerns that the Monitor may have expressed regarding MCSO's compliance under Paragraph 69, including continuously updating and improving methodologies to maintain and ensure compliance with this Paragraph.
+For instance, MCSO's AIU continues to conduct its Bio Action Form Tracking Study Inspection to identify trends within AIU inspections on a semi-annual basis, and then recommends possible courses of action for specific supervisors, divisions, or MCSO as a whole.
+AIU recently resubmitted the methodology for the BAF Tracking Study Inspection during the First Quarter of 2025, addressing previous monitor comments.
 AIU is currently awaiting the Monitor's response for a revised methodology.
+The goal of the inspection is to identify trends found within the AIU inspections on a semi-annual basis, then recommend possible solutions for the office, the divisions, and specific supervisors.